OlivierPaulo/DDChallenges/README.md

 An AWS `VPC` where :
 > Only Ports **80**, **443** and **22** are open to **Internet**.
 Create an `EC2 machine` (smallest one possible) which has access to an `RDS machine` (db engine : `postgres`, smallest one possible).
 The RDS machine is not publicly available.

-You will find in this [README](https://github.com/OlivierPaulo/DDChallenges/tree/main/Terraform/ex1#terraform-basics) the explanation on how I build this infrascture using Terraform
+You will find in this [README](https://github.com/OlivierPaulo/DDChallenges/tree/main/Terraform/ex1#terraform-basics) the explanation on how I build this infrastructure using Terraform

 ### Exercice 2 (ex2)

 Here, the objective is to add names to all the ressources created on Exercice 1.

-You will find in this [README](https://github.com/OlivierPaulo/DDChallenges/tree/main/Terraform/ex2#terraform-basics) the explanation on how I build this infrascture using Terraform.
+You will find in this [README](https://github.com/OlivierPaulo/DDChallenges/tree/main/Terraform/ex2#terraform-basics) the explanation on how I build this infrastructure using Terraform.

 ## Ansible-basics